The Role of Therapy in Managing Age-Related Eye Conditions

 Final Thoughts

 The process of accepting that I had an irreversible eye condition was not as challenging as I thought.
 Perhaps it was because I had my boyfriend and my family giving me all the love and support I needed when I finally announced the diagnosis to them.
-Maybe it was also because I found a counselor and a therapist who both wanted nothing more than see me happy and clearheaded after every session.
+Maybe it was also because I found a counselor and a therapist who both wanted nothing more than to see me happy and clearheaded after every session.
 Despite all that, I ended up making peace with myself that glaucoma would always be there – all I had to do was follow the doctor’s suggestions on keeping it from progressing too fast.

 Better Eye Condition And A Sound Mental Wellness